agile-ts/documentation/docs/packages/core/features/agile-instance/Methods.md

     }
 })
 ```
-To register a newly created Storage to an Agile Instance we use the [registerStorage](#registerstorage) function.
+To register a newly created Storage, we use the [registerStorage](#registerstorage) function.

 ### 📭 Props